Can Pool Heaters Be Repaired? Complete Repair Guide 2024

 Check the manufacturer label for the model number, year of manufacture, and heater type (gas, electric, or heat pump).
 Units over 10-15 years old may not be worth extensive repairs due to parts availability and efficiency improvements in newer models. - Perform Initial Safety Checks

 Turn off power at the breaker and shut off gas supply if applicable.
-Allow the unit to cool completely before inspection.
+Allow gas heaters to cool for at least 30 minutes before inspection and check for gas leaks.
 Never attempt repairs on energized equipment or while gas is flowing. - Check Basic Operations First

 Verify the pool pump is running properly, as heaters require adequate water flow to operate safely.
 Check that the filter is clean and water chemistry is balanced - high pH or calcium levels can damage heat exchangers. - Inspect External Components